4.3 Data Analysis to Inform Management

 Exam scenario pattern

-A manager wants to compare incomplete record performance between two departments of very different size.
+A manager wants to compare incomplete-record performance between two departments of very different size.
 Which presentation is most useful?

-A quality trend appears to decline after a source-field change.
+A quality trend appears to decline right after a source-field change.
 What should the RHIA analyst recommend before management acts?